Miranda Rae Mayo: Life and career

-Mayo was born in Fresno, California and began her acting career appearing in the local stage productions and at her high school Roosevelt High School.
+Mayo was born in Fresno, California, and began her acting career appearing in the local stage productions and at her high school Roosevelt High School.
 She relocated to Los Angeles and began a modeling career before making her television debut.
 In 2011, Mayo guest-starred in an episode of the short-lived NBC police series, Law & Order: LA.

 In 2013, she had a recurring role in the BET comedy series The Game.
 The following year she joined the cast of Days of Our Lives as Zoe Browning.
 She appeared on the show on a recurring basis from August 2014 to July 2015.
 In early 2015, Mayo had the recurring role as Talia Sandoval during the fifth season of the Freeform teen drama series Pretty Little Liars.

-In 2015 she appeared in the second season of HBO anthology crime series True Detective, and was cast in the recurring role of the Showtime drama series The Affair as the new love interest of Joshua Jackson's character's.
+In 2015 she appeared in the second season of the HBO anthology crime series True Detective, and was cast in the recurring role of the Showtime drama series The Affair as the new love interest of Joshua Jackson's character.
 In the same year, Mayo was cast in the series regular role in the ABC prime time soap opera Blood & Oil as Lacey Briggs, the daughter of oil tycoon Hap Briggs (Don Johnson).

 In 2016, she joined the cast of Chicago Fire playing Stella Kidd, a new firefighter.

+In 2021, Mayo graduated from the Somatica Institute training as a sex and relationship coach.
+She was cast as one of the Institute's founders in the TV series Here She Comes, where she was also an executive producer.

+She is queer and uses she/her and they/them pronouns.